HF4A/hf4a.github.io/SPEC-SHOWXATING-MODE.md

 ⸻

-5. SYS Panel (System Settings)

-Location: Upper-left corner, small bounding box

-Contents:
-- Default launch mode toggle (Catalog vs Scan)
-- CAPTURE mode access (hidden here, not prominent)
-- Future settings as needed

-Design:
-- Minimal footprint when closed
-- Expands on tap to show options
-- Same Belter styling as rest of app

-⸻

-6. Mode A.  Scan Mode (live card recognition)
+5. Mode A: Scan Mode [SHOWXATING]

 Purpose

-Recognize HF4A cards in view and overlay the opposite side in real time.
-Capture snapshots for detailed exploration away from the table.
+Capture photos of HF4A cards on the table, identify them, and overlay the opposite side for easy reference.
+User can then explore captured cards away from the table.

+Top Banner Position: Center (active view, large text, no box)

 Bottom Action Bar
 ```